 Few days before CES 2020 kicked off, on January 3, Samsung unveiled two new mid-range smartphones, the S10 Lite and the Note 10 Lite.
 The devices use the Galaxy S and Note series moniker, which has traditionally been used for Samsung’s flagships but are set to be available at a more affordable price.
 However, some of their specs may make it seem otherwise.

 The Note 10 Lite makes a lot of sense as a device when you look at Samsung’s overcrowded portfolio.
-The idea of a cheaper smartphone with the S Pen is very exciting, and for this reason, we are going to compare the Note 10 Lite with the premium Note 10 — not the Note 10+ — which was announced in August 2019 to see if it can offer the experience one may expect off of it.
+The idea of a cheaper smartphone with the S Pen is fascinating, and for this reason, we are going to compare the Note 10 Lite with the premium Note 10, which announced in August 2019 to see if it can offer the experience one may expect off of it.

 The Korean giant’s President DJ Koh said, “The Galaxy S10 Lite and Galaxy Note10 Lite will introduce distinct key premium features that make up a Galaxy S and Galaxy Note experience.”

-The Lite tagline that comes with the mid-range version is heavily owed to its build quality.
-Gone are the glass sandwich structure and the enchanting curved display from the Note 10, which are instead replaced by a plastic back and a flat display — the latter might be a welcome change.
+The Lite tagline that comes with the mid-range version owed to its build quality.
+Gone are the glass sandwich structure and the curved display from the Note 10, which are instead replaced by a plastic back and a flat display — the latter might be a welcome change.

 Consumers usually have to deal with chips that tend to slow down after a couple of years of use, but that is not the case with the Note 10 Lite — although the chip used is an older one.

 The Note 10 features Snapdragon 855 in the US variants and the Exynos 9825 in other regions.
-The Note 10 Lite implements the Exynos 9810 from Note 9, which is no slouch either, though Snapdragon 855 like in the S10 Lite would have been a better deal.
-Nevertheless, the chip used in Note 10 Lite is a flagship one, but only time will how it will hold up since it is technology from the last generation.
+The Note 10 Lite implements the Exynos 9810 from Note 9, which is no slouch either, though Snapdragon 855, like in the S10 Lite, would have been a better deal.
+Nevertheless, the chip used in Note 10 Lite is a flagship one, but only time will hold up since it is technology from the last generation.

-With the Note 10 and Note 10+, Samsung focused heavily on the film making capabilities of the devices.
+With the Note 10 and Note 10+, Samsung focused heavily on the device’s film making capabilities.
 To this end, it included a triple-lens system that features a 16MP ultra-wide, a 12MP wide and a 12MP telephoto lens built into a vertical rectangle housing.

-Samsung stated that bringing the latest camera technology was the core idea behind the budget Note device and to back this up, they have included three 12MP sensors across this setup.
-One of the sensors is a standard lens whereas the other two are an ultra-wide and a telephoto lens, which are housed in a squarish-looking camera bump — heavily rumoured to be present on the Galaxy S20 or S11.
+Samsung stated that bringing the latest camera technology was the core idea behind the budget Note device, and to back this up, they have included three 12MP sensors across this setup.
+One of the sensors is a standard lens, whereas the other two are ultra-wide and a telephoto lens, which is housed in a squarish-looking camera bump — heavily rumoured to be present on the Galaxy S20 or S11.

-The punch hole finish on display is filled in by a 32MP sensor on the Lite and a 10MP sensor in the Note 10.
+The punch hole display boasts a 32MP sensor on the Lite and a 10MP sensor in the Note 10.

 Storage and RAM

-Both the Note 10 Lite and Note 10 offer limited options in terms of RAM and storage, the Note has just the single option which features 8GB of RAM and has 256GB of internal storage.
+The Note has just a single option, which features 8GB of RAM and has 256GB of internal storage.
 The Lite version, on the other hand, comes with a choice of 6 or 8 GB of RAM alongwith 128GB of internal storage.
 Neither phone supports external storage.

 In Samsung’s overly crowded smartphone lineup, standing out is extremely difficult, but the Note 10 Lite should not have to deal with this predicament.
 If you are in the market for a Note but aren’t inclined towards the Note 10+ or the last generation Note 9, the Note 10 Lite is the perfect device to get — unless you want a smaller phone.
-With a massive 4500mAh battery, the S Pen, a headphone jack and a lower price, I say the Lite should be the obvious pick among these devices.
+With a massive 4500mAh battery, the S Pen, a headphone jack and a lower price, the Lite seems like the more smart pick among these devices.